rjjakes/Tile2PDF/README.md

 ## Installation

-Save the `Tile2PDF.jsx` file to your "Applications/Adobe Photoshop [version]/Presets/Scripts" folder.
+Save the `TileToPDF.jsx` file to your "Applications/Adobe Photoshop [version]/Presets/Scripts" folder.
 Restart Photoshop.

 ## Usage

-From the "File" menu, select "Scripts" and then "Tile2PDF".
+From the "File" menu, select "Scripts" and then "TileToPDF".
 Note, the script may take a long time to run.